DVM Transfer Program

 Applications may be considered if available positions exist within the third-year class only.
-Currently, each class in the DVM program of the School of Veterinary Medicine shall consist of 138 students.
+Currently, each class in the DVM program of the School of Veterinary Medicine shall have no more than 150 students.
 Should no positions be available, applicants for Admission in Advanced Standing will be notified that no positions exist.

 When positions are available in a given class, further review and evaluation of the application may take place at the discretion of the Dean for Student Programs.
 All applicants must meet the following criteria for selection:

 The applicant must have a strong academic record in his/her undergraduate program.
-At minimum, the candidate’s BLP score used for the regular admissions process must meet or exceed the average BLP score for the class in which the candidate is seeking admission.
-BLP is the quantitative measure we are now using to rank applicants – it is based on a combination of quantitative data including GPA’s (overall science courses, and last 45 graded semester units), GRE quantitative score, and quantitative input from external letters.
-The average overall science GPA is 3.6-7; last 45 semester units is 3.7-8 and 74% for the quantitative GRE.
+At minimum, the candidate’s BLP (best linear predictor) score used for the regular admissions process must meet or exceed the average BLP score for the class in which the candidate is seeking admission.
+BLP is the quantitative measure used to rank applicants – it is based on a combination of quantitative data including GPA’s (overall VMCAS science courses, and most recent 45 graded semester units), GRE quantitative score, and quantitative input from external letters.
+The average overall science GPA is 3.6-7; most recent 45 semester units is 3.7-8 and 74% for the quantitative GRE.

 The applicant must be currently enrolled in an AVMA-accredited DVM program and must be in excellent academic and ethical standing in that program.
 The specific minimum benchmark will be that the applicant is in the top quartile of students in the Veterinary School in which the applicant is currently enrolled as determined by GPA or class rank.

 The applicant must have completed veterinary course work equivalent to that expected of the students in the DVM program of the School of Veterinary Medicine, UC Davis, who will be in the same academic class.
 This assessment will be made by the Associate Deans for Academic Programs and Student Affairs.